Docs

 • Go to definition for fragments and input types

-If you are using graphql-eslint, the ESLint VSCode extension is a must-have to visualize errors and warnings inlined in your code correctly.
+If you are using graphql-eslint, use the ESLint VS Code extension to visualize errors and warnings inlined in your code correctly.

-The JS GraphQL plugin will significantly improve your experience while working with GraphQL by providing:
+Install the JS GraphQL plugin.
+It significantly improves the experience of working with GraphQL by providing:

 • Syntax highlighting